Rethinking Generative Image Pretraining: How Far Are We From Scaling Up Next-Pixel Prediction?: Experiments

 \textbf{Image recognition.} We follow the process described in Sec.~\ref{sec:method_downstream_evals} where we report the best-layer linear probing accuracy as the robust measure for scaling study.
 As illustrated in Figure~\ref{fig:scaling_prediction_32x32}(b) and Figure~\ref{fig:scaling_prediction_32x32}(e), the power law between training FLOPS and classification optimal Transformer model size and number of training tokens are given by $N_\text{opt} \propto C^{0.56}$ and $D_\text{opt} \propto C^{0.44}$, respectively.

-\textbf{Image generation.} Beyond image recognition benchmarks, we further extend our study to structured and dense understanding tasks such as image generation.
-It is worth noting that the paradigm of the next-pixel prediction naturally accommodates left-to-right image generation~\cite{van2016pixel,chen2020generative}.
-As a practical benchmark, we therefore use the \textit{image completion} task to evaluate generation quality.
+\textbf{Image generation-based completion.} Beyond the image recognition, we further extend our study to structured and dense understanding task of image generation-based completion.
+It is worth noting that the paradigm of the next-pixel prediction naturally accommodates left-to-right image generation~\cite{van2016pixel,chen2020generative}, where the top half of the image serves as a spatial prompt for generation.
+Therefore, we use the \textit{image completion} as a proxy task to measure the image generation quality.

-As illustrated in Figure~\ref{fig:scaling_prediction_32x32}(c)(f), the power law between training FLOPS and generation optimal Transformer size and number of training tokens are given by $N_\text{opt} \propto C^{0.49}$ and $D_\text{opt} \propto C^{0.51}$, respectively.
+As illustrated in Figure~\ref{fig:scaling_prediction_32x32}(c)(f), the power law between training FLOPs and generation optimal Transformer size and number of training tokens are given by $N_\text{opt} \propto C^{0.49}$ and $D_\text{opt} \propto C^{0.51}$, respectively.

 \textbf{Is power-law prediction precise?} We specifically trained models with 5$\times$ more compute by following the optimal-token and optimal-parameter prediction.
 Given scaling prediction for FLOPs budget of $3.5\times 10^{20}$ from the classification optimal setup, we project to reach 46.39\% top-1 accuracy on the ImageNet benchmark.
 We therefore train a model following the scaling prediction.
 We have verified that the scaling prediction is very precise, given the model achieves 46.41\% accuracy.
 Similarly, given scaling prediction for FLOPs budget of $3.5\times 10^{20}$ from generation optimal setup, we project to reach 244 Fréchet Distance.
 We further verify the prediction is precise by training a model, which achieves 240 Fréchet Distance.
 See Figure~\ref{fig:figure_teaser}(c) and Figure~\ref{fig:figure_teaser}(d) for more details.